surifirstpin/biplus_documentation/version.3/Reports.md

 ## Hide data in pivot

-To hide pivoted data in report, S
+To hide pivoted data in report, choose pivot hide first ( 1st column data in list) or choose pivot hide last( last column data in a list)

 ## Pin or Remove Pin